These pages have been compiled to guide students and teachers through each round of the competition, in particular the analysis round.

 For more information on monetary policy instruments:

-You can see all the introductory statements on the ECB website:
+You can see all the introductory statements on the ECB’s website:

-The statements are ‘introductory’ as they precede the press conference at which the ECB’s Presidents explains the Governing Council’s monetary policy decision:
+The statements are ‘introductory’ as they precede the press conference at which the ECB’s President explains the Governing Council’s monetary policy decision.
+You can watch the ECB press conferences live at 14:30 CET following each monetary policy meeting of the Governing Council.

 Non-standard monetary policy measures